Murdo-C/captainmurdo.github.io/_posts/2019-12-8-jobs-to-be-done.md

 ---

-> _"People don't want a quarter-inch drill, they want a quarter-inch hole"
+> "People don't want a quarter-inch drill, they want a quarter-inch hole"
-> - Theodore Levitt, 1960s_
+> Theodore Levitt, 1960s

 Jobs to be Done (JTBD) is a theory about consumption and what drives people's decision making.
 The concept was fully crystallised in Clayton Christensen’s book, [The Innovator’s Solution](http://www.businesstraining.com.mx/egaii/docs/The%20Innovators%20Solution.pdf).